pyenv-win/pyenv-win/README.md

    - `git clone https://github.com/pyenv-win/pyenv-win.git %USERPROFILE%/.pyenv`

 ### Finish the installation

+   1. Add a new variable in ENVIRONMENT with name: `PYENV` value: `%USERPROFILE%\.pyenv\pyenv-win`
-   1. Add the following paths to your ENVIRONMENT PATH variable in order to access the pyenv command (don't forget to separate with semicolons):
+   2. Now add the following paths to your ENVIRONMENT PATH variable in order to access the pyenv command (don't forget to separate with semicolons):
-      - `%USERPROFILE%\.pyenv\pyenv-win\bin`
+      - `%PYENV%\bin`
-      - `%USERPROFILE%\.pyenv\pyenv-win\shims`
+      - `%PYENV%\shims`
       - __ENVIRONMENT PATH :: This PC -> Properties -> Advanced system settings -> Advanced -> Environment Variables... -> PATH__
       - _Be careful!
 People who uses Windows (>= May 2019 Update) must put these items above `%USERPROFILE%\AppData\Local\Microsoft\WindowsApps`; See [this article](https://devblogs.microsoft.com/python/python-in-the-windows-10-may-2019-update/)._
    2. Verify the installation was successful by opening a new terminal and running `pyenv --version`